March 6, 1995 Revised October 16, 2000 Revised September 4, 2007 Revised March 10, 2008January 10, 2011September 10, 2019

 The president of the university has the authority to cancel classes due to inclement weather conditions or other environmental factors that may jeopardize the safety of the students traveling to or from the university.
 Staff, managers, administrators,

 and non-instructional faculty are expected to report to, or stay at, work for the duration of their regular shift in this situation.
-For personal safety reasons, employees may choose not to report to work or to depart early from work but must follow
+For personal safety reasons, employees may choose not to report to work or to depart early from work, but

-as Essential Employees, will be required to report to work.
-Employees so designated are
+as Essential Employees will be required to report to work.
+Employees so designated are notified

 The president has the authority to cancel or postpone IUP-sponsored or hosted activities or events due to inclement weather conditions or other environmental factors that may jeopardize the safety of patrons traveling to or from the event.
 If a decision